AdobeDocs/experience-manager-core-components.en/help/using/archetype.md

 >Each release of the Core Components is generally followed by a release of the AEM Project Archtype so that the latest archetpye uses the latest version of the core components.
 >
 >However a new version of the archetype may not directly follow a new version of the Core Components, so you may wish to update the dependency on the Core Components to the latest version.

+>[!NOTE]
+>
+>The core.wcm.components.examples are a set of sample pages that illustrate examples of the Core Components.
+As a best practice, when deploying a project for production use you should remove this dependency and subpackage inclusion.

 ## Testing {#testing}